OUR BUSINESSES FURTHER AFIELD

 "The new garage is a commodious one and will enable the firm to take in 6 or 7 cars at a time for repairs or over hauling.
 It is fitted with a hydraulic lift, as well as a long pit for working under cars.
 Two large entrance doors are in the north west part of the building and another large one facing #14 Highway will be available as the old garage building can be removed in the spring or early summer."

-After recently being used as a municipal garage, it is now the home of the Century 21 Real estate office.
+After recently being used as a municipal garage, it is now the home of a real estate office

 GROCERY STORE ON CROWE LAKE